 Greebo and Dippy (his sister) are our two adorable and lovable cats.
 Their father (who Greebo takes after) is a Maine Coon, and their mother (who Dippy takes after) is a Rag Doll; another large breed cat.

-Maine Coons are often described as ‘gentle giants’, reflecting their passive nature; and are amongst one of the more intelligent breed of domestic cats.
-Not only are they as large as small dogs but they also have many characteristics which are more dog than cat like.
+Maine Coons are often described as ‘gentle giants’, reflecting their passive nature; and are amongst one of the more intelligent breeds of domestic cats.
+Not only are they as large as small dogs but they also have many characteristics which are more dog than cat-like.

 Finding the Right Solution

 Something Simple Yet Effective

 When our cats are in for the night we can close the cat flap, and previously over the cold winter months, we would push a large cushion against it to act as a draught excluder.
 Although of limited benefit, it wasn’t as effective as I would have hoped in that I could still feel draughts around the edges of the cushion.

 Therefore, in the absence of anything suitable and affordable on the market, I decided I would make my own bespoke cat flap insulator that could at least be used overnight; once the cats were in.

 What I needed to make was a rigid padded board that I could press tightly against the cat flap, and lock in position, to seal all gaps and prevent draughts; and which would also provide some insulation to keep the warmth in.